thebluuu/dih/README.md

 This version of the client does NOT hide strings from memory, since ablue never really gave me full access over my own client (that being: giving me the string transformer so i can hide strings in memory).
 The code for hiding strings is in `EncryptedString`.
 If you do create one and want to support the project, please DM me on discord (I will not be buying the transformer): ```lvstrng```

+NOTE: Some of the stuff here is pasted by ablue lmaooo (Not damage utils, I was lazy to make damage utils for 1.21 so i just pasted from meteor client)

 # How to build

 - Launch the project in IntelliJ